Mario (American singer): 2009–2010: D.N.A.

-2011–2016: Cancelled albums and departure from RCA Records
+2011–2016: Canceled albums and departure from RCA Records

 Mario recorded an album with producer Rico Love from 2010 to mid-2011 under the tentative title Restoration.
 Songs from this album included "My Bed", "Killa", "Bermuda", "The Walls", "Recovery", "Falling Down" and "Computer Love".
 During Mario's appearance on BET's 106 & Park on July 10, 2013, Mario stated that he felt the album recorded with Rico Love did not feel part of his career plan and that he scrapped that album and went on to record his then titled album Evolve, which was set to be released in September 2013, but was delayed to 2014.
 For his fifth album, Mario stated the album will include "Love songs, ballads, club records and general R&B", and has said there will be no EDM songs on this album.
 Mario took writers Jeremiah "Sickpen" Bethea and Jimi Bonet under his wing amongst others to write for this album.
-Production on the album includes work by Glass John, Bam Alexander, Pollow da Don and possibly Ne-Yo.
+Production on the album includes work by Glass John, Bam Alexander, Polow da Don and possibly Ne-Yo.

 In an interview with Vibe, Mario was asked what direction he was trying to go with on his fifth album; his answer was, "I wanna give as much honesty as I can.
 I want to be honest, but grab the attention of everybody, but still compete so when you hear it on the radio it's pushing the envelope.
 The melodies coming out of me now are unorthodox— melodies I've never expressed before".
 He also confirmed he has five tracks that are definitely going on.
 "These tracks are like movies, they are intense", he added.
 Nevertheless, the album will probably feature a song centered on his mother, written by himself.
 In August 2011, RCA Music Group announced it was disbanding J Records along with Arista Records and Jive Records.
 With the shutdown, Mario, and all other artists previously signed to these three labels, will release his future albums on the RCA Records label.